Works in Progress

 - A new English translation of Francis Ponge's Le parti pris des choses completed in collaboration with Jean-Luc Garneau, forthcoming in 2016 from Kenning Editions.

 - Hannah and the Master is a poetic fiction that reimagines the scandalous romance between Martin Heidegger and Hannah Arendt for the age of global climate disruption.
 Excerpts have appeared or are forthcoming in New American Writing and The Offending Adam.

-- I've recently completed the manuscript of a second novel about a middle-aged American writer on the edge of nihilistic despair who leaves his wife and child behind to go on a meandering and comic journey through Dublin, Oxford, Morocco, and Spain, in pursuit of legendary spirits of art and literature, Samuel Beckett and William S. Burroughs chief among them.
+- A second novel about a middle-aged American writer on the edge of nihilistic despair who leaves his wife and child behind to go on a meandering and comic journey through Dublin, Oxford, Morocco, and Spain, in pursuit of legendary spirits of art and literature, Samuel Beckett and William S. Burroughs chief among them.
 His story is intercut with the tale of his own parents’ romance in late 60s Manhattan: how his father, an assimilated Jewish boychik from the Chicago suburbs, met and married his mother, the acerbic and traumatized daughter of Holocaust survivors.
-Title ideas welcome.
+The working title is Fountain.

 - A third novel about a floating island on which the survivors of a global catastrophe live out their oddly normal lives.